Frequently Asked Questions

 No. Title VI protects all persons from discrimination, including parents and guardians, students, and to a limited degree, employees.

 OCR handles cases of race, color, and national origin discrimination involving a range of issues, such as discriminatory discipline, racial harassment, unequal access to educational resources, and denial of language services or equal educational opportunities to English learners.

-Frequently Asked Questions About Race and National Origin Discrimination - Racial Harassment
+Frequently Asked Questions About Race, Color, or National Origin Discrimination - Racial Harassment

 Racial and national origin harassment is unwelcome conduct based on a student’s actual or perceived race or national origin.
 Harassers can be students, school staff, or even someone visiting the school, such as a student or employee from another school.
 Racial and national origin harassment can take many forms, including slurs, taunts, stereotypes, or name-calling, as well as racially-motivated physical threats, attacks, or other hateful conduct.
 Although none of the laws OCR enforces expressly address religious discrimination, OCR can investigate complaints that students were subjected to ethnic or ancestral slurs; harassed for how they look, dress, or speak in ways linked to ethnicity or ancestry (e.g. skin color, religious attire, language spoken); or stereotyped based on perceived shared ancestral or ethnic characteristics.
 Hindu, Jewish, Muslim, and Sikh students are examples of individuals who may be harassed for being viewed as part of a group perceived to exhibit both ethnic and religious characteristics.